-Applications for admission to the University of Massachusetts Medical School are submitted on-line through the American Medical College Application Service.
+Applications for admission to the University of Massachusetts Medical School - School of Medicine are submitted on-line through the American Medical College Application Service.
 (AMCAS).
 Please review application submission deadlines for the MD and MD/PhD programs.

 Applicants are encouraged to apply early!

 AMCAS requires 4-6 weeks to verify applications.
 Submission of applications to AMCAS by the MD and MD/PhD program deadlines does not guarantee that the application will reach us in time for applicants to complete secondary forms to meet the posted deadlines.
 Extensions will not be granted for late applications.

 The Admissions Committee will review completed applications when all supporting documents have been received: